bzoia/openhab2-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 After confirming a discovered CEN/CEN+ device from Inbox, activate again its scenario buttons and refresh the PaperUI Control page to see button channels appear.

 #### Discovery by Activation
-Devices can also be discovered if activated while a Inbox Scan is active: start a new Scan, wait 15-20 seconds and then while the _Scan is still active_ (spinning arrow in Inbox), activate the physical device (for example dim the dimmer, push a CEN/CEN+ Scenario button, etc.) to have it discovered by the binding.
+Devices can also be discovered if activated while a Inbox Scan is active: start a new Scan, wait 15-20 seconds and then _while the Scan is still active_ (spinning arrow in Inbox), activate the physical device (for example dim the dimmer, push a CEN/CEN+ Scenario button, etc.) to have it discovered by the binding.

 If a device cannot be discovered automatically it's always possible to add them manually, see [Configuring Devices](#configuring-devices).

 ### Wireless (ZigBee) Discovery

-- The USB dongle must be inserted in one of the USB ports of the openHAB computer before discovery is started
+- The ZigBee USB Gateway must be inserted in one of the USB ports of the openHAB computer before discovery is started
 - ***IMPORTANT NOTE:*** As for the OH serial binding, on Linux the `openhab` user must be member of the `dialout` group, to be able to use USB/serial port:

     ```